Connect apps to get visibility and control with Microsoft Defender for Cloud Apps

 |Workday||Not supported by provider||Not supported by provider||Not supported by provider||Not supported by provider||Not applicable|

-To get updates when URLs and IP addresses are changed, subscribe to the RSS as explained in: Office 365 URLs and IP address ranges.
+To get updates when URLs and IP addresses are changed, subscribe to the RSS as explained in: Microsoft 365 URLs and IP address ranges.

 Defender for Cloud Apps is deployed in Azure and fully integrated with ExpressRoute.
 All interactions with the Defender for Cloud Apps apps and traffic sent to Defender for Cloud Apps, including upload of discovery logs, is routed via ExpressRoute for improved latency, performance, and security.
 For more information about Microsoft Peering, see ExpressRoute circuits and routing domains.